-I live in the Wells Branch area in Austin.
+I live in the Wells Branch area between Austin and Round Rock.
 Our current Congressional District, 17, is made up of a basically square area of counties stretching from Waco to Bryan, with a long "finger" stretching 100 miles to grab off a piece of the Austin Metro.